rsinghlab/pyaging/docs/source/index.rst

 Welcome to the Documentation for pyaging
 ========================================

-`pyaging` is a Python package designed for biological aging clocks analysis, leveraging a GPU-optimized PyTorch backend. `pyaging` aims to be a comprehensive toolkit for researchers and scientists in the field of aging and lifespan studies.
+`pyaging` is a Python package designed for biological aging clocks analysis, leveraging a GPU-optimized PyTorch backend. `pyaging` aims to be a comprehensive toolkit for researchers and scientists in the field of aging.

 Explore Our GitHub Repository
 -----------------------------